- [Tip 1]: The 5-Step Value Ladder VideoFruit Bases Its Business On (& How You Can Too!)

 - [Tip 3]: Three (Out Of Eleven) Suggestions I Would Implement For VideoFruit If I Would Work For Them

-This article is for entrepreneurs who want to learn how an extremely successful online business – VideoFruit – operates to attracts 1000s of customers, generates millions in revenue and became an international role model for many inspiring entrepreneurs.
+This article is for entrepreneurs who want to learn how an extremely successful online business – VideoFruit – operates to attracts 1000s of customers, generates millions in revenue and became an international role model for many inspiring entrepreneurs with smart marketing tactics.

 But before I begin, let me say this..